 4. Invest in reusable wrapping and gift tags

-I’m positive he picked up ours at the dollar store, but you could make your own.
-If you’re not crafty, though, you can order personalized ones from Etsy, like these 3D Wood Gift Tags that ship from Ontario.
+There are lots of options today to use reusable and recycled wrapping paper and tags.
+You even create your own special tag .
+If you’re not crafty, though, you can order personalized ones from Etsy, like these Wood Gift Tags.
 But you still need to actually wrap the gifts before you can tag them, and that’s where companies like Joywrap come in.
 Their reusable gift wrap is made in Canada out of non-toxic and BPA-free fabrics.
 They can even put your face (or your pet’s) on a Custom Joywrap you can use for years to come.

 5. Learn new ways to wrap presents

 I’ve also seen hacks for using gift bags but no tissue paper.
 You could easily search these up, too, but all you basically need to do is pop each string through the opposite hole – so the bag seals itself when you pull the strings tight.
-Even if the “new way” you learn is how to wrap presents zero-waste, you’re already on the right track!
-Wrapping presents with fabric, newspaper and reusable alternatives can take time to master, but you still have 10 days until Santa gets here!
-Now if only we had elves to help us …
+Even if the “new way” you learn is how to wrap presents with zero-waste, you’re already on the right track!
+Wrapping presents with fabric, newspaper and reusable alternatives can take time to master, but it can definitely be done.

 6. Opt for gifts you don’t need to wrap

-I’m not quite ready to try this one with my young nieces and nephews, but the grown-ups on your list probably won’t mind if you skip the wrapping! if you picked up gifts from small businesses or local makers, they might have already come beautifully packaged – and in a year marked by separation and online shopping, you could have gifts sent directly to a recipient instead of coming to you first.
-That’s what my Canadian parents did with their presents for me and my husband, since we’re waiting out the pandemic in Philadelphia.
+If you picked up gifts from small businesses or local makers, they might have already come beautifully packaged – and if you order online, you could have gifts sent directly to a recipient instead of coming to you first.

 READ MORE: How to support small businesses